 Keresa has implemented awareness training of smallholders on the RSPO P&Cs during training sessions.
-Keresa has provided training of smallholders via Training on the RSPO P&C (the latest was a workshop in March 2010).
-Keresa has also commenced work and has completed a baseline survey of smallholders determining their compliance with the RSPO guidelines for Independent Smallholders.
-The survey process involved the physical inspection of all smallholder blocks and interview of each block holder to assess their understanding of sustainable practices and conformance with the relevant RSPO P&Cs.
+Keresa has provided training of smallholders via Training on the RSPO P&C (the latest was a workshop in July 2011).
+The survey of the small holders involved the physical inspection of all smallholder blocks and interview of each block holder to assess their understanding of sustainable practices and conformance with the relevant RSPO P&Cs.